 You will receive a progress update via the assessment markers.
 This will give you information on your child's attainment and effort.
 Due to the fact that the WJEC has not released any information about the grading system for this new English Language course, teachers will use professional judgement in order to estimate grades.
-Written work is formally banded from 1-5 on the GCSE Language mark schemes and these have not (as yet) been officially matched to GCSE grades.
-All schools across Wales are in the same position when it comes to reporting or estimating English Language grades.
 You will receive a yearly written report and have an opportunity to speak to your child's teacher at parents' evening.